joshuacc/LifeForce/readme.md

+# LifeForce

-# A visualization of Conway's Game of Life over time, implemented with Canvas and CoffeeScript.
+## A visualization of Conway's Game of Life over time, implemented with Canvas and CoffeeScript.

 Live page: http://joshuacc.github.com/LifeForce/